OkpePhillips/alx-interview/README.md

 # ALX-INTERVIEW PROJECTS

-These projects aim to make the student acquantied with various questions for interview
+These projects aim to make the student familiar with various software engineering interview questions and how to approach them.